IB Manual – Capital Asset Pricing Model (CAPM)

 An example of a beta regression is as follows:

-The betas provided by Bloomberg and Barra are not identical of their different judgment for these considerations.
+The betas provided by Bloomberg and Barra are not identical to their different judgment for these considerations.
 However, betas are believed to revert to 1 over time, which implies that the risk of an individual project or firm equals market risk over the long run.

 Beta is difficult to estimate for private companies as their historical data is not readily available.